AlekOmOm/notes_DevOps/10._Databases_ORM_Data_scraping_Web_crawling/02b-sqlx-rust-docker.md

 SQLx provides an offline mode that enables builds without a database connection:

-1. Generate a `sqlx-data.json` file in development:
+1. Generate SQLx query metadata in development (outputs to a .sqlx directory by default):
    ```bash
    cargo sqlx prepare --database-url "sqlite:./dev.db"
    ```
+   *(This command connects to the database and generates metadata files within a `.sqlx` directory in your project root.)*

-2. Commit this file to your repository to version your database schema expectations alongside your code
+2. Commit the generated .sqlx directory to your repository to version your database schema expectations alongside your code

 3. Set the `SQLX_OFFLINE=true` environment variable during builds:
    ```dockerfile